The 140-Year-Old Dream of ‘Government Without Taxation’

 The Single Taxers’ vision is still unrealized; the tax has never been widely implemented.
 But George’s simple idea to increase equity captured the imagination of workers disadvantaged by the changing economy in the decades after Progress and Poverty was published, and has retained a base of support among progressive reformers and economists for more than a century.
 Now interest in the land-value tax, and its promise to reduce inequality and promote economic justice, has been revived.

-George’s timing was “exquisite,” says Edward T. O’Donnell, a history professor at Holy Cross College and the author of Henry George and the Crisis of Inequality.
+George’s timing was “exquisite,” says Edward T. O’Donnell, a history professor at College of the Holy Cross and the author of Henry George and the Crisis of Inequality.
 George made his appeal at the tail end of the Long Depression of the 1870s, a period of deflation that brought the mounting wealth disparity and apparent destitution that accompanied the rapid economic growth of the Gilded Age into stark relief.
 Those economic trends made his ideas popular with an unexpected audience: the working class.

 “He writes his book and thinks it’s going to get him a professorship at a prestigious university, and it turns out his biggest fan club are working-class members of the Knights of Labor,” says O’Donnell.
 “How a 500-page book of political economy could become a best seller among carpenters and bricklayers and typesetters, it’s pretty amazing.
 But that’s ultimately what happened.”